-Alarms can display an alert (with or without a sound), send an email message, or open a file or app.
+Alarms can display an alert (with or without a sound, where supported), send an email message, or open a file or app.
 Alarms can also be set to appear on an iOS device when arriving at or leaving a specified location.
 An event can have one or more alarms, each of which can occur at, before, or after the event’s start time.

 To add an alarm to an event, click the “alarm” pop-up menu on the Info Panel and choose one of the default intervals from the menu.

 Choose Custom to set a custom interval or time for the alarm, or to specify an alarm type other than the default Message alarm.